 We recently informed about a potential new wilderness candidate on the Baltic coast in Northern Germany, in the Nationalpark Vorpommersche Boddenlandschaft.

-We would like to remind our fellow wilderness advocates to the already existing and certified marine Archipelago National Park wilderness on the south-west coast of Finland in the Baltic Sea, not very far from the Nationalpark Vorpommersche Boddenlandschaft .
+We would like to remind our fellow wilderness advocates of the already existing and certified marine Archipelago National Park wilderness on the south-west coast of Finland in the Baltic Sea, not far from the Nationalpark Vorpommersche Boddenlandschaft .

 At the official website this area is introduced as The World’s Most Magnificent Archipelago!
 It states that: